ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

       //  This is not used when this algorithm runs on servers public uint16    num_submissions_attempted

-      //  This is the number of successfull SCT Feedback submissions.
+      //  This is the number of successful SCT Feedback submissions.
 This
       //  variable is updated by the class.
       //  This is not used when this algorithm runs on servers private uint16   num_submissions_succeeded